SamIron0/remeal_generation/README.md

 ## Features

 - Generates unique recipes
-- Classifies recipes based on dietary restrictions
-- Ensures recipe diversity using a smart control system
 - Embeds recipes for similarity comparison
 - Integrates with a Supabase database for recipe storasge